astraTiCon/Snippets/README.md

 Hitting **save** will save the contents of the large text area in a file with the name of the last selected node.

-# Running it

-Clone it `git clone https://github.com/astraTiCon/Snippets.git`

-Open and run in IntelliJ IDEA, no dependencies required except Java.

 # Download

 [Snippets releases](https://github.com/astraTiCon/Snippets/releases)